subconcept-labs/ulangi/docs/mobile-app/the-frontend-architecture.md

 In our modified version, we are not required to use global **Store** for event-driven data because **Delegates** can also subscribe to any events to perform local state changes.
 We currently store **screen-related** data in local state and **session-related** data in global state.

 ## How it makes the app faster.
-In tradition Redux, updating state in global **Store** will cause the whole app to be re-rendered unless you have some optimizations in hand.
-In our version, we use mostly local state thus only the views that use them will be re-rendered.
+In traditional Redux, updating state in global **Store** will cause the whole app to be re-rendered unless you have some optimizations in hand.
+In our current version, we mostly use local state thus only the views that use them will be re-rendered.

 ## How it makes it easy to reuse code.
 We can easily extend, compose or decorate **Delegates**.
 For example, you can extend or use **EditSetDelegate** to handle **EDIT_SET** events on any screens.